 With 11% of new mothers getting fired or being made redundant, is this a significant step forward or could the plans go further?

-Read the first part of this hot topic
+Check back tomorrow for part two of this hot topic